 Among the many different kinds of IRAs that you can now open, add a self-directed IRA with full checkbook control.
-What is that?
+What is that, you ask?
 Traditional self-directed IRAs require that you run all investments through a custodian.
-Those who opt for a self-directed IRA LLC with checkbook control can essentially bypass that requirement saving themselves thousands of dollars in custodian fees.
+Real estate and others who want to control their financial destiny can opt for a self-directed checkbook control IRA and bypass that requirement—saving themselves thousands of dollars in custodian fees and

 What you are doing is using a business structure that is owned by the IRA to execute transactions.
 In this case, the entity is an LLC.
 Since you are authorized to act on behalf of that entity, you essentially have complete control of your IRA.

 The IRS is not enthusiastic about allowing individuals this kind of autonomy over their self-directed IRAs.
 Nonetheless, when they attempted to pursue the matter in court to stop the practice, they lost the case.
 The decision was later upheld in 2013.
 The question at the center of the lawsuit was whether or not using an LLC managed by a beneficiary to execute trades was a prohibited transaction.
 So long as the transaction does not violate any of the other IRS restrictions on prohibited transactions, it is not in violation of any of tax codes that the IRS enforces.

 With checkbook control, using your IRA to invest is as easy as writing a check.
 You will not need custodian approval to purchase real estate, invest in precious metals, execute trades on stocks, bonds, or mutual funds, or even buy cryptocurrencies.

 Essentially, your IRA funds will be held in a bank account in the name of the IRA LLC.
 As a manager of the LLC, you are authorized to perform transactions on behalf of the IRA.
 While custodianship still resides with whoever has set up your IRA, this allows you to perform the most important duties of the custodian without either their action or consent.